russpos/jspackle/README.md

    supports using the [http://code.google.com/p/js-test-driver/](JsTestDriver) framework for easy CIS integration.
    Makes cross browser TDD for your project a breeze.

  * `build` - Combine, compile, and minify sources.
 Also has built in support for `coffee-script`.
+Uses `uglify-js` as its parser.

  * `serve` - Serve the package in either production or development mode.
 Great for testing your project as part of your website.
 This feature is not yet complete.